Over 1,000 vintage computer including seven original Apple-1.

 Soon after the auction, I received my first offer, which was in the now common price range.
 But as I said before, I am happy to own this computer and I don't want to turn it into gold.
 I have already given my first Apple-1 to the Deutsches Museum München.

-More and more Apple-1 are coming to museums.
+More and more Apple-1 are going to museums.
 In addition, there are collectors who probably won't give up on their Apple-1 for life.
+In a few years the market will dry out.

 The acquisition will be more difficult and expensive with time.
 There will always be exceptions and luck for the buyer.